-The infamous ’jogger’s heel’ or plantar fasciitis is a very common disorder that causes many people to feel pain in the heel and sole of the foot.
-Everyone puts too much stress on their feet from time to time – whether it’s standing for long periods, going overboard on the exercise, wearing the wrong footwear or gaining weight, these can all responsible for discomfort.
-We share our effective tips that you can use to help soothe the pain.
+The infamous ’jogger’s heel’ or plantar fasciitis is a common disorder that can cause people to feel pain in the heel and sole of the foot.
+Everyone puts extra stress on their feet from time to time – whether it’s standing for long periods, going overboard on the exercise, wearing the wrong footwear or gaining weight, these can all responsible for discomfort.
+We share our tips that you can use to help soothe the pain.

 What is plantar fasciitis?